 The American Board of Surgery In-Training exam (ABSITE) is administered to all residents annually at the end of January.

 "Mock" oral examinations are given to the third-, fourth-, and fifth-year residents in October of each year.
-This examination follows the format of the Certifying examination of the American Board of Surgery and prepares the residents for part 2 of the American Board of Surgery certification process.
+We also conduct a mock oral examination for the chief residents in April before their graduation.
+These examinations follow the format of the Certifying examination of the American Board of Surgery and prepares the residents for part 2 of the American Board of Surgery certification process.

-Wichita is a clinical campus for the KU School of Medicine.
-Medical students are assigned to most of the General Surgery teaching services at Via Christi and Wesley Medical Center.
+Wichita is a clinical campus for the University of Kansas School of Medicine.
+Medical students are assigned to most of the General Surgery teaching services at Ascension Via Christi and Wesley Medical Center.
 The surgical resident is expected to participate in the education of medical students.
-Each year one resident is selected by the medical students to receive The Outstanding Resident Teacher award.
+Each year, one resident is selected by the medical students to receive the Outstanding Resident Teacher Award.